US/EU – Steps for Whois

 name serversDNSSEC, server URLs (and whether delegation works)

-RDAP detail nameField name if unique applies
+RDAP field nameField name if unique applies

 statusdomain_status_values